Health

 Even though not everyone with ADHD takes medication, it’s crucial to take your ADHD medications consistently if you do.

 Put your medication in a visible location, such as near your bed or your coffee maker.
-It’s also a great idea to set the alarm on your phone to take it simultaneously daily.
+It’s also a great idea to set the alarm on your phone to take it simultaneously daily, especially if you’re working with the best online Adderall prescriber to stay consistent with your treatment plan.

 3. Make your task list more fun